 The total funding level for public school districts in Michigan has experienced a gradual increase during the last several years as the state's economy has gradually improved and increases in the per pupil funding have occurred.
-Although per pupil funding has risen each year during the past five years, the funding increases have not risen at the same rate as costs for services and supplies.
-At the same time, the District has experienced increases in enrollment during this same time frame for four the five fiscal years.
+The anticipated per pupil foundation allowance for fiscal year 2021-22 will increase to a level which will begin to narrow the gap between the lowest funded school districts and the highest funded which will begin to equalize funding for all Michigan schools.

-In terms of expenditures, the cost to sustain the state-managed pension system continues to grow thus increasing financial pressure.
-On the plus side of this issue, the Michigan Legislature passed reform legislation in 2012 that could help control future costs.
+In terms of expenditures, the cost to sustain the state-managed pension system continues to grow albeit at a much slower rate than in previous years as a result of reform legislation passed in 2012 that has helped control retirement costs.
 Additionally, the District has made spending adjustments by continuing its "hard caps" (fixed District premium co-pays) on employee health insurance.

 In November 2011, local voters approved a request to renew the Sinking Fund levy for ten years at a reduced rate of eight tenths (.8) of a mill.
 The Sinking Fund is restricted in use to the purchase of land and to improvements in buildings and sites.
 The levy is subject to rollback based on the Headlee tax limitation clause in the State Constitution.
-The Sinking Fund levy was subjected to a Headlee rollback in fiscal year 2018-19 which permanently reduced the rate to 0.7968.
+The Sinking Fund levy was subjected to a Headlee rollback in fiscal year 2018-19 and again in fiscal year 2020-21 which permanently reduced the rate to 0.794.
+The District will seek another Sinking Fund renewal in November of 2021 at a rate of 0.792.

-On November 6, 2018 the voters approved a request to issue \$54.1 million in bonded debt to finance improvements to existing facilities, technology upgrades and the purchase of buses.
+On November 6, 2018 the voters approved a request to issue \$54.1 million in bonded debt to finance improvements to existing facilities, technology upgrades and the purchase of buses with Series 1 of the bonds nearing completion in fiscal year 2021-22.
 The bonds will be paid off over a period of 25 years.